zopefoundation/zc.beforestorage/src/zc/beforestorage/README.txt

 Demonstration (doctest)
 =======================

+Note that most people will configure the storage through ZConfig.
+If you are one of those people, you may want to stop here. :)  The examples below show you how to use the storage from Python, but they also exercise lots of details you might not be interested in.

 To see how this works at the Python level, we'll create a file storage, and use a before storage to provide views on it.